 If you play early in the morning when there is dew on the ground, play in the rain, or any other typical wet conditions, try to wipe off excess water so that it is not transferred to the inside of your headcover.

 Prevent rust with oil

 If you know you will be playing in damp conditions, wipe down with oil prior to your round.
 A good coat of oil will act as a barrier between the steel and moisture.
-Spraying the inside of your headcover with Putter Butter is also good practice.
+Spraying the inside of your headcover with Pam is also good practice.